Crash of an Avro 683 Lancaster III in Plzeň: 4 killed

 Circumstances:

-The aircraft left RAF Bottesford at 1914LT on February 13 on a bombing mission over Milan.
-On the return leg to RAF Langar, while overflying France, crew noticed that all four engines' temperature was too high.
-Shortly later, the engine number one fired and exploded.
+The airplane departed RAF Bottesford at 1914LT on February 14 on an operation to Milan.
+The following night, while flying over France on a return flight to RAF Langar, the crew noticed that all four engines' temperature was too high.
+Shortly later, the engine n°1 caught fire and exploded.
 The crew decided to abandon the aircraft but only two crew bailed out and survived while five other occupants were killed when the aircraft went out of control and crashed in a field located in Saint Brisson, west of Saulieu.

 Crew (207th Squadron):